This book is actually two books in one:

 Those who have difficulty in understanding

-the complexities of modern quantum mechanics will be delighted at the
+the complexities of modern quantum physics will be delighted at the

 material in this book.
 Did you know that his model of the atom was based

-thermal radiation is extremely thorough and is described in detail.
+radiation is extremely thorough and is described in detail.
+He was able

-He was able to derive many of the laws of chemistry and physics from just
+to derive many of the laws of chemistry and physics from just 6 basic

-6 basic equations from the fields of chemistry
+equations from the fields of chemistry and thermodynamics!

-and thermodynamics!
-Learn the true definitions of energy
+Learn the true definitions of energy states and

 Science instructors will find this document